tz-earl/tz-earl.github.io/_posts/2023-12-29-throughput-of-cars-on-highway.md

 Interestingly, when I posed this problem to ChatGPT, part of its response was:

- “In a real-world scenario, the specific speed at which the maximum number of cars pass a given point depends on various factors, including driver behavior, road conditions, vehicle type, and traffic control measures.
-In ideal conditions and ignoring external factors, the speed where the maximum flow happens is typically around 45-55 miles per hour for many highways.”
+ >In a real-world scenario, the specific speed at which the maximum number of cars pass a given point depends on various factors, including driver behavior, road conditions, vehicle type, and traffic control measures.
+In ideal conditions and ignoring external factors, the speed where the maximum flow happens is typically around 45-55 miles per hour for many highways.